-I fear part 1, after promising an absence of grim, dumped a can of it down your shirt.
+I fear Chapter 1, after promising an absence of grim, dumped a can of it down your shirt.
 I apologize for this, dear readers, and also for the awful, incendiary closing cliffhanger.
 (But fear not.
 We will answer the question.)
 UR has never been an easy ride, but I really don’t mean to abuse the customer in this way.
 If nothing else, it repels the good and attracts the bad.

 But unfortunately for those who are bored with these warm, gaseous exhalations, I’ve come to the conclusion that it is simply not possible to get into the meat of a UR post without a fresh introduction to the anti-democratic, and frankly authoritarian, philosophy of government for which we are so notorious.
 (You do know that just reading this blog makes you a bad person, don’t you?)
 Unless you are a hardened longtime reader, UR is just off your political map, and anyone can click on a blog for the first time.
 Besides, one can never be too deprogrammed.

 Most people, when they take a whack at designing a government (an engineering task at which all God’s chilluns just naturally excel), tend to ask themselves: what should the government do?
 Of course this is the wrong question.
 The right question is: what will the government do?

 (A great example of asking the right question, but still getting the wrong answer, is Federalist No. 10.
 It is almost funny to read Madison’s bogus remedies for the well-known ills of democracy, such as national size being an infallible nostrum against political parties—not unlike perusing some medieval pharmacopoeia which prescribes dried wolf dick for breast cancer.)